muschellij2/upper_limb_gt3x_prosthesis/index.md

+We can now show how to read the raw `gt3x` files to create metrics to combine with the demographic and clinical data.

 # Reading in GT3X files

-## Discussion of Package Options

-THe `read.gt3x`, `AGread`, and `pygt3x` R packages can read gt3x files, but only `read.gt3x` and `pygt3x` packages can read in the old GT3X format from NHANES 2003-2006.
-As `read.gt3x` is more mature and more thoroughly checked, we will use that package to read the `gt3x` format.  *Note, if you are using Python, the `gt3x` module can be used, which is the backbone for the `pygt3x` R package, which the author has helped develop).
-If you need additional information, such as temperature, light information (referred to as Lux), etc, you may want to try `AGread::read_gt3x`.
-Additionally, these packages can read in `gt3x` files that have been zipped, including gzipped (extension `gz`), bzipped (`bz2`), or xzipped (`xz`).

-THe `SummarizedActigraphy::read_actigraphy` wraps the `read.gt3x` functionality, and puts the output format to the `AccData` format, which is common in the `GGIR` package [@GGIR], a popular analysis R package for accelerometer analysis.
-The `read_actigraphy` also tries to read other formats, by using `GGIR::g.readaccfile` and other `GGIR` functionality.
+## What is a GT3X file?

+This section may be technical, but is **important about removing participant identifiers when sharing data**.
+If you want more information on the technical details on how the `.gt3x` format is read in, please visit https://github.com/actigraph/NHANES-GT3X-File-Format and https://github.com/actigraph/GT3X-File-Format.

+At its core, a `.gt3x` file is simply a zip file.
+You can unzip a `.gt3x` with any of the standard ways you'd extract a `.zip` file.
+In some systems, it may not allow you to do this.
+You should rename the `.gt3x` file to `.zip` and then you should be able to extract it.
+Note, if the file name is `.gt3x.gz` then you have g-unzip the file first.
+Even though we use "GT3X" generally, there are actually 2 different ways the data was stored, one referred to as the "old" format or the NHANES format.
+The other format is generally referred to as a GT3X format or new format, but these semantics are not universal.

+Here we can show the steps of g-unzipping the `.gt3x` file, then running `unzip` to show the package contents.
+We will do everything in the temporary directory, as we will not need these files in this analysis because they already were extracted using functions to read in `.gt3x` files.

-## Reading in one file
+### Downloading one file

-Here we will read in one file.
+Here we will download one file.
 Though the above code downloaded all the files, this code can be used if you do not want to download the whole data set and explore one file at a time.
+NB: if you are using `download.file` instead of `curl_download`, make sure you set the `mode = "wb"` to download the data via a binary connection, otherwise we have seen issues, especially on Windows.

 ```r